sovereign-ukulone/Forecast-Modding_Concepts/OncomingExtinction/Achievements.md

 ## "What the fuck is wrong with you?"
 Prove your masochism as a Risk of Rain 2 player.
-- Obtained via killing Ouranos on Armageddon difficulty as every Oncoming Extinction survivor
+- Obtained via killing Ouranos on Armageddon (or Calamity) difficulty as every Oncoming Extinction survivor
 - Unlocks Ouranos

 ## Crimson Ritual